DanielTLouis/BashScripting/README.md

 # BashScripting
-Automation Scripting for Bash Shell.
-Practice Bash Scripting while going through O'Reilly Books on the subject.

-> To run each script simply check that they can execute with permmistions and then call the script
+A collection of Bash shell scripts created for practicing automation, system administration, and Linux scripting while working through O'Reilly books and other Bash scripting resources.

+### Running the Scripts
+Before running a script, make sure it has executable permissions.

+    ```bash
->> chmod +x <script_name>
+    chmod +x <script_name>
     ./<script_name>

-Make sure to change the <scipt_name> to the actual name of the scipt you wish to run
+Replace ```bash<script_name> with the name of the script you want to run.

 # Scripts and How To Use Them

 ## ubuntu_system_info.sh

-This script will print out the system informtaion of a system running the operating system Ubuntu.
+This script displays basic system infromation for a computer running Ubuntu Linux to standard output

+The script currently reports information such as:

+- Ubuntu distribution  information
+- Ubuntu version and release
+- Available system memory

+    ```bash
+    chmod +x ubuntu_system_info.sh
+    ./ubuntu_system_info.sh

+# Purpose

+This repository is used to build practical experince with:

+- Bash scripting
+- Linux System administration
+- Shell commands and utilities
+- System infomration gathering
+- Automation
+- Command-line tools
+- Git and GitHub

+More scripts will be added soon.